skx/marionette/README.md

 include "foo.in"
 include "${prefix}/test.in"
 ```

-Dependency resolution will work across modules, as the rule-names use a single global namespace - that might change in the future if it causes surprises.
-Variables defined in files which are included are also available outside their scope.

 To simplify your recipe writing including other files may be made conditional,
 just like our rules: